slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - history books are on the history of power.
 - o q antes era rotina, hj é lembrança. never say goodbye because goodbye means going away and going awya means forgetting.
-- there are decades when nothing happens and there are weeks when decades happen.
-- history is the study of change, ironically used as a map of the future.
-- never be a prisoner of your past. it was just a lesson not a life sentence.
-- who are you becoming is more important than who you have been -->
+-->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."
 -- José Saramago*

 Life becomes easy when you recognize the recurring patterns.

+> *"History is the study of change, ironically used as a map of the future."
+-- Morgan Housel*

 > *"History does not repeat, but it does rhyme."
 -- Mark Twain*